 8. Warranties/Limitation of Liability.

 a.
 Disclaimer of Warranties.
 Client accepts all information “AS IS.”
-Client acknowledges and agrees that PBI obtains data from third party sources, which may or may not be completely thorough and accurate, and that PBI does not make and hereby disclaims any warranty, express or implied with respect to the Services.
+Client acknowledges and agrees that PBI obtains data from third-party sources, which may or may not be completely thorough and accurate, and that PBI does not make and hereby disclaims any warranty, express or implied, with respect to the Services.
 PBI does not guarantee or warrant the correctness, completeness, merchantability, or fitness for a particular purpose of the Services or information provided therein.
 In no event shall PBI be liable for any indirect, incidental, or consequential damages, however arising, incurred by Client from receipt or use of information delivered hereunder or the unavailability thereof.
 Due to the nature of public record information, the public records and commercially available data sources used in the Services may contain errors.
 Source data is sometimes reported or entered inaccurately, processed poorly or incorrectly, and is generally not free from defect.
 PBI’s Services are not the source of data, nor are they a comprehensive compilation of the data.
+PBI’s Services may contain links to third-party websites not under PBI’s control or operation.
+PBI may provide any such links only as a convenience, and PBI does not endorse, is not responsible for, and does not have control over the contents of any linked website or any link contained within a linked website.
+Use of third-party content on a linked website may be subject to such third-party’s terms and conditions.
+Client accepts all risk of clicking on a linked website and is solely responsible for its use of content contained on any such linked website.
 For certain Services, PBI’s personnel use proprietary methods to determine whether death data from multiple sources is relevant to a particular individual (“Death Matching”) and because of the inherent limitations in the data relied upon, PBI shall not be responsible or liable for any inaccurate or incomplete Death Matching.
+Death Matching is an analysis attributable to PBI and does not represent a finding or conclusion on behalf of PBI’s data sources.
 Client shall not rely on PBI for the accuracy or completeness of information supplied through the Services.
 Before relying on any data, it should be independently verified.

 b.
 Limitation of Liability – General Cap and Disclaimer.
-Neither PBI, nor its subsidiaries and affiliates, nor any Third Party Data provider shall be liable to Client for any loss or injury arising out of or caused in whole or in part by PBI’s acts or omissions in procuring, compiling, collecting, reporting, communicating, interpreting, or delivering the Services.
-If, notwithstanding the foregoing, liability can be imposed on PBI, then Client agrees that, except as set forth in subsection c below, PBI’s aggregate liability for any and all losses or injuries arising out of or related to any act or omission of PBI in connection with anything to be done or furnished under these Terms and Conditions, regardless of the cause of the loss or injury, and regardless of the nature of the legal or equitable right claimed to have been violated, shall never exceed the fees paid by Client to PBI in the twelve (12) months immediately prior to the incident giving rise to the applicable liability; and Client covenants and promises that it will not sue PBI for an amount greater than such sum even if Client and/or third parties were advised of the possibility of such damages and that it will not seek punitive damages in any suit against PBI.
+Neither PBI, nor its subsidiaries and affiliates, any Third-Party Data provider, nor any PBI vendor, shall be liable to Client for any loss or injury arising out of, related to, or caused in whole or in part by PBI’s acts or omissions in procuring, compiling, collecting, reporting, communicating, interpreting, delivering, or performing the Services.
+If, notwithstanding the foregoing, liability can be imposed on PBI, then Client agrees that, except as set forth in subsection c. below, PBI’s aggregate liability for any and all losses or injuries arising out of or related to any act or omission of PBI in connection with anything to be done or furnished under these Terms and Conditions, or related thereto, regardless of the cause of the loss or injury, and regardless of the nature of the legal or equitable right claimed to have been violated, shall never exceed the fees paid by Client to PBI in the twelve (12) months immediately prior to the incident giving rise to the applicable liability; and Client covenants and promises that it will not sue PBI for an amount greater than such sum even if Client and/or third-parties were advised of the possibility of such damages and that it will not seek punitive damages in any suit against PBI.

 d.
 Limitation of Liability for Business Associate Agreements.
 Notwithstanding anything to the contrary in a Business Associate Agreement (as defined below), the limitation of liability set forth in Sections 8.b. and 8.c. apply to any business associate agreement (“Business Associate Agreement”) entered into by Client and PBI whether dated before or after the applicable Transmittal Form.
 In the event of a conflict between these Terms and Conditions and the Business Associate Agreement regarding limitation of liability, these Terms and Conditions prevail.